Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/ctxt.md

 ## Content Segmentation Basic Rules

-Segmenting сontent into chunks include the following basic rules:
+Segmenting content into chunks includes the following basic rules:

-- Content is divided into chunks based on double line breaks, rather than relying on headings.
+- Content is divided into chunks based on double-line breaks, rather than relying on headings.
 - The first chunk starts immediately after the initial double-line break in the file.
 - If a chunk of content exceeds the [maximum supported length](overview.md#limitations), the process will be halted, and you will encounter a `Chunk too long` error message.